The Pope and Mussolini

 With the recent opening of the Vatican archives covering Pius XI’s papacy, the full story of the Pope’s complex relationship with his Fascist partner can finally be told.
 Vivid, dramatic, with surprises at every turn, The Pope and Mussolini is history writ large and with the lightning hand of truth.

-The Pope and Mussoloini is a History Book Club Main Selection for March 2014.
+The Pope and Mussolini is a History Book Club Main Selection for March 2014.

 British Edition, Oxford University Press, 2014